AnushreeBannadabhavi/DE-TensoRF/README.md

 # DE-TensoRF

-DE-TensoRF - a data-efficient implementation of [TensoRF] (https://apchenstu.github.io/TensoRF/).
+DE-TensoRF - a data-efficient implementation of [TensoRF](https://apchenstu.github.io/TensoRF/).
 This is a course project for [CPSC533R: Computer Graphics and Computer Vision](https://www.cs.ubc.ca/~rhodin/2022_2023_CPSC_533R/).

 Proposed three techniques to achieve data-efficiency: symmetry, semantic conditioning, and semantic loss.
 Detailed report can be found [here](report.pdf)

-This work is based on [TensoRF] (https://apchenstu.github.io/TensoRF/).
+This work is based on [TensoRF](https://apchenstu.github.io/TensoRF/).
 The original code can be found [here](https://github.com/apchenstu/TensoRF).

 ## Installation